department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/usability/conversation-guide.md

 - What was *helpful* about what you've seen today?

-- What did you *not* helpful about what you've seen today?
+- What was *not* helpful about what you've seen today?

 - What would you like to *change* about what you've seen today?